Other ways you can get involved

 Babies love wool!

 While 100% woollen items of all shapes and sizes are gratefully accepted, if you are considering knitting, please be aware that we often go through periods of time with an abundance of certain items, and much less of others.
 It’s also important to note that babies generally don’t wear anything whilst they are in an incubator, it’s not until they get into an open cot when they’re a bit bigger that they are then able to wear clothing.
-For this reason, please aim for closer to a new born sized garment.
+For this reason, please aim for closer to a newborn sized garment.

-• New born size cardigans
+• Large prem and newborn size cardigans

-• New born size singlets
+• Newborn size singlets

 • Squares approximately 10cm x 10cm in size.
 These can then be sewn together to create blankets by our volunteers